 Physicians’ Desk Reference – There are no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, Singulair should be used during pregnancy only if clearly needed.
 For further information, please refer to the Physicians’ Desk Reference or contact your Healthcare Provider.

-If you are pregnant and have questions related to medication use during pregnancy, the Reprotox Toxicology Center is the most comprehensive and easiest to use resource on medication use during pregnancy.
-You can subscribe for only $17.00 – Subscribe Now.
+If you are pregnant and have questions related to medication use during pregnancy, the Reprotox Toxicology Center is the most comprehensive and easiest to use the resource on medication use during pregnancy.
+You can subscribe for only $17.00 per month – Subscribe Now.

 The American Pregnancy Association does not prescribe medication, nor do we serve as a consult for medication use during pregnancy.
 It is imperative that you discuss the use of any medication during pregnancy with your health care provider.

 The purpose of this document is to provide you with information to support discussions with your health care provider.